kdhira/jwtgen/README.md

 ## Usage

-The keystore `jwtgen.jks` in the current directory will be used.
+The keystore `jwtgen.jks` in the current directory will be used. `signKey` variables in the requests below map to aliases in this keystore

 ### POST `/jwt/issue`